The Blade (film): Plot

-Ding-on is saved and nursed back to health by a peasant called Blackie.
-Seeing that he is now crippled, Ding-on abandons his quest for vengeance, buries his father's sword, and tries to lead a normal life with Blackie.
-At the same time, Ling and Iron Head venture out in search of Ding-on, whom they believe to be still alive.
-During this period of time, Ling gradually becomes more disillusioned with life and people, especially after she witnesses Iron Head taking advantage of a prostitute whom he saved earlier.
+Ding'an is saved and nursed back to health by Heitou, a peasant whom he falls in love with.
+Seeing that he is now crippled, Ding'an gives up his quest for vengeance and endures humiliation while working at an eatery.
+Meanwhile, Ling and Tietou venture out in search of Ding'an.
+During this time, Ling becomes more disillusioned with society after witnessing Tietou take advantage of a prostitute he saved earlier.